juleswhite/CSX278/Assignments/Asgn3/README.md

 	 ```

 + Run `docker-compose up` and wait.
-+ If you performed all steps correctly you should get a token which you should [send here](mailto:juan.s.hoyos@vanderbilt.edu).
++ If you performed all steps correctly you should get a token which you should [send here](https://goo.gl/forms/Rq0kb2PowbwHEMr23).

+### Final step
++ Please add the Dockerfiles for both the images you generated to your Github repo under `Assignment/Asgn3` and push the changes to your `dev` branch

 ### Acknowledgements
 + The first reading is directly from the Docker documentations as a general overview of how to work with and how Docker works.